uhray/turnkey/README.md

 This ensures that if you're updating a user and want to update the password then:
   * The correct information is set so this user has authentication capability
-  * The `body.old_password` field accurate authenticates the logged in user
+  * The `body.oldPassword` field accurate authenticates the logged in user

 <a href="#mw-loggedIn" name="mw-loggedIn">#</a> turnkey.**loggedIn**([*vals*])